Visa Immigration Support and Advice (VISA) can support you with your visa application.

 If you are in possession of a BRP card, you must submit this with your application.
 You will receive a new BRP card with your new visa expiry date on it.

-UKVI will retain your BRP when you apply for a new visa.
+Your BRP card will be returned to the UKVI when you apply for a new visa if you have existing leave.
 For your personal records, it is advisable to retain a scanned copy or photocopy.

 Visit our BRP section for more information.